AMXX-Shop/Christmas-hat/README.md

 ### Requirements
 - HLDS or ReHLDS
-- Engine, Fakemeta Ham Sandwich or Reapi
+- Engine, Fakemeta, Ham Sandwich or Reapi